4. Discussion list – moderated in discipline area

 Support and resources

-For self-paced learning on discussions, self-enrol in Canvas: Learn at your own pace and complete the module on Canvas: Communication and collaboration.
+For self-paced learning on discussions, self-enrol in Learning Environments online learning modules and complete the module on Canvas: Communication and collaboration.

 For examples and templates, log in to the LMS and go to the Commons link in the global navigation.
 Search for Designing and facilitating (asynchronous & unassessed) online discussions.
 You can then import the Designing and facilitating (asynchronous & unassessed) online discussions resource into your Playpen subject and adapt as needed for your subject.